su1214/mining-homework/exercise 3/exercise_3.md

 |:-----|---------:|---------:|--------:|------------:|---------:|--------:|
 | RMSE | 76308.71 | 73574.85 | 68556.9 |     69647.3 | 52313.02 | 50174.9 |

-Therefore, we choose the gradient boosted model that has all tha variables as the features.
+Therefore, we choose the gradient boosted model that has all the variables as the features.
 This makes sense, as the price would be affected by the location of the house.
 The plots are below.